Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 4. The Kodaikanal Churches

 With a 38% Christian population, it's a no-brainer that Kodaikanal has a bunch of scenic churches.
 The church in the picture above is the Mount Zion Lutheran Church which is located right in the heart of the city.
 Surprisingly enough, despite being located in the city, the church has a quaint appeal to it.
 The minute you walk through the gate, your pace will automatically slow down to take in the charm of the church and the adjoining building.
-Another notable church in Kodaikanal is the Saleth Matha Church.
+The Saleth matha Church is another notable church in Kodaikanal.

 The Best Restaurants and Cafes in Kodaikanal